 Today, the Department of Veterans Affairs guarantees, or insures, home loans for active-duty military members, veterans and some surviving military spouses.

-They can be quite attractive because you can secure a mortgage with no down payment and no mortgage insurance, among other benefits.
-You can even get a VA construction loan to build a home, should you choose.
+These loans can be quite attractive because you can secure a mortgage with no down payment and no mortgage insurance, among other benefits.

 How does a VA loan work?